KyleFontenot/ReviewMate-Gatsby/cms/faqs/apr-drgs.md

 title: APR-drgs
 order: 11
 question: Do you have APR-DRGs?
-answer: APR-DRGs can be incorporated into ReviewMate for 3M partners or if a license is obtained from 3M.
 ---
+APR-DRGs can be incorporated into ReviewMate for 3M partners or if a license is obtained from 3M.